 There are variations of the game for example, you and your child can take turns to add to the scribble and look together to see an image in it.
 Alternatively, ‘scribble tag’ sees you and your child scribbling simultaneously and trying to ‘catch’ each other.

 Whichever option works best for your child, the end goal is always to help them relax and feel more comfortable talking about their emotions.

 Supporting children and young people achieve good mental health

 Sometimes children and young people need a little extra support dealing with their emotions.
 The Spark offers counselling services for children and young people across Scotland.
-Available online and through Primary and Secondary schools our professional counsellors are here to help them achieve good mental health.
+Available online and all throughout schools our professional counsellors are here to help them achieve good mental health.